 Note that not all Markdown implementations support tables.
-If your implementation does not support tables, you may need to output to https://example.com/html/html.
+If your implementation does not support tables, you may need to output to https://example.com/html.

-2.5.7 TSV format
+2.5.8 TSV format

 Easy Data Transform can input from and output to TSV format files.
-File extension ".tsv".
+Default file extension ".tsv".